stroypet/OracleBlockEmulator/README.md

 # OracleBlockEmulator
 INFO3403 Assignment 2

 Emulate how an Oracle datablock uses CRUD operations.
 Just a Proof of concept using Strings.
+Coded in JDeveloper.